Tech Brief: Citrix Virtual Apps and Desktops service

 Find more information on user layers here.

-Microsoft Windows Virtual Desktop (WVD) in Azure
+Microsoft Azure Virtual Desktop (AVD) in Azure

 Agility for Business Continuity and Disaster Recovery